groupsjr/hummingbird/README.md

 Welcome to Hummingbird
 ======================

-We really like Foundation, but needed a solution that was faster to deploy and customize.
+We really like the Foundation framework, but needed a solution that was faster to deploy and customize.
+So we put together Hummingbird...
+It's a barebones grid and file sturcture for starting small dev projects.

 Group SJR